 Quicker support with chatbots and messaging: If you’ve ever opened a chat box when contacting your bank or talking to a retailer online, you’ve likely experienced AI-enabled messaging.
 This is being applied to business travel too.

 CWT is rolling out a hybrid messaging model, which has an AI-powered chatbot supported by an experienced human agent.
-Travelers can ask for assistance by sending text messages via the mobile app, where CWT’s hybrid travel counselor, Reece, responds immediately.
-Reece answers queries quickly because she already knows an employee’s name and travel information from the app.
+Travelers can ask for assistance by sending text messages via the mobile app, where CWT’s virtual assistant responds immediately.
+CWT’s virtual assistant answers queries quickly because she already knows an employee’s name and travel information from the app.
 More complicated questions are seamlessly transitioned to a live travel counselor.

 Easier and more actionable data and reporting: There is a lot of data in corporate travel.
 The sheer volume and complexity makes it hard to use effectively, especially if you’re not a data scientist.
 AI can help travel managers, business unit leaders and other stakeholders who may not be data experts, make sense of all this information.
 For example, CWT has a platform that makes searching data questions easier.
 You type in what you’re looking for into the search bar – similar to if you were using a search engine like Google – and the tool quickly visualizes the data and builds the reports that you need.
 It also has an underlying AI engine that improves its search capabilities, getting smarter and more personalized through use.